Locals fill the streets of San Juan during a festival. hillsn_1992/Shutterstock

 August to October is the best time to save money

 Before your trip, get travel insurance in case a storm hits the island.
-The weather tends to be hotter.
 Once you make it to Puerto Rico, keep a close eye on the weather forecast and keep your umbrella and raincoat handy.
 If a tropical storm arrives, make sure to stay safe inside.
-Keep away from glass windows, and keep occupied with your favorite indoor activities.
+Keep away from glass windows and follow the advice of local authorities.

 November to February is the best time for surfing

-Sandy and Maria’s beaches are good for groms (or beginner surfers), while Tres Palmas and Little Malibu are great for more advanced surfers seeking bigger waves.
-Meanwhile, Domes is an interesting beach named for the nearby decommissioned nuclear power plant, and it’s since become a popular beach with something for everyone.
+Sandy and Maria’s beaches are good for beginner surfers, while Tres Palmas and Little Malibu are perfect for more advanced surfers seeking bigger waves.
+If you'd like an interesting view from the water, Domes Beach is named after the nearby decommissioned nuclear power plant.

-No matter where you surf, the winter season offers your best chances of catching the best waves.
-If you can’t make it to Puerto Rico during winter, you still have a decent chance in late September and October when the North Atlantic storms start heading this way.
+No matter where you surf, the winter season offers the best waves, but you still have a decent chance in late September and October when the North Atlantic storms start heading this way.
 Springtime can also work, as the vientos alisios (or offshore trade winds) usually deliver consistent swells.
-Don’t expect good waves during the summer season (except when hurricanes are heading to shore).
+Don’t expect good waves during the summer season (except when hurricanes are heading to shore, but you're much safer out of the water in that instance).